adl/hoaf/README.md

                        | label-expr "&" label-expr
                        | label-expr "|" label-expr

 The `INT` occurring in the `state-name` rule is the number of this state.
-States should be numbered from 0 to n-1, may be listed in any order, but should all be listed (i.e., of the header has `States: 10` then the body sould have ten `State: INT` statements, with all numbers from 0 to 9).
-In addition to a number, a state may optionnaly be given a name (the `STRING` token) for cosmetic purposes.
+States should be numbered from 0 to n-1, may be listed in any order, but should all be listed (i.e., if the header has `States: 10` then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
+In addition to a number, a state may optionally be given a name (the `STRING` token) for cosmetic or practical purposes.

 The `INT` occurring in the `edge` rule represent the destination state.